 LBR 2016-1.
-Compensation of Professionals.
+Compensation of Professionals

-- (a) Application Requirements.
-Unless these rules provide otherwise, an application for compensation for services or reimbursement of expenses under § 330, 331, or 503(b)(4) must include the following: - (1) the information about the applicant and the application, case status, project billing, and actual, necessary expenses as set forth in the Guidelines for Reviewing Applications for Compensation and Reimbursement of Expenses Filed Under 11 U.S.C. § 330, 28 C.F.R.
-Pt.
-58, App.
-A ("U.S. Trustee's Guidelines"), except that the project billing format is required only if the professional's compensation is anticipated to exceed \$10,000; - (2) a summary sheet substantially conforming to the local form (Compensation Summary Sheet [hib\2016-1a]); - (3) detailed time records unless the professional is an auctioneer, real estate agent, or other professional whose compensation is based on a commission percentage; and - (4) a certification by the applicant that: - (A) the applicant has reviewed the application;
+(a) Application Requirements.
+Unless these rules provide otherwise, an application for compensation for services or reimbursement of expenses under § 330, 331, or 503(b)(4) must include the following:

+(1) the information about the applicant and the application, case status, project billing, and actual, necessary expenses as set forth in the Guidelines for Reviewing Applications for Compensation and Reimbursement of Expenses Filed Under 11 U.S.C. § 330, contained in:

-UNITED STATES BANKRUPTCY COURT LOCAL BANKRUPTCY RULES DISTRICT OF HAWAII Amended August 1, 2013
+(A) Appendix A - Guidelines for Reviewing Applications for Compensation filed under 11 U.S.C. § 330 in (1) larger chapter 11 cases by those seeking compensation who are not attorneys, (2) all chapter 11 cases below the larger case thresholds, and (3) cases under other chapters of the Bankruptcy Code (except that the project billing format is required only if the professional's compensation is anticipated to exceed \$20,000); and

+(B) Appendix B - Guidelines for Reviewing Applications for Compensation and Reimbursement of Expenses Filed under 11 U.S.C. § 330 for Attorneys in Larger Chapter 11 Cases (including Exhibits A - E).

+(2) a summary sheet substantially conforming to the local form (Compensation Summary Sheet);

+(3) detailed time records unless the professional is an auctioneer, real estate agent, or other professional whose compensation is based on a commission percentage; and

+(4) a certification by the applicant that:

+(A) the applicant has reviewed the application;

-- (B) the amounts being requested are billed at rates no less favorable than those customarily employed by the applicant and generally accepted by the applicant's nonbankruptcy clients; and - (C) to the best of the applicant's knowledge, information, and belief, the application conforms to the U.S. Trustee's Guidelines, this rule, and any order of the court, except as specifically noted in the certification. - (b) Client Review of Application.
+(B) the amounts being requested are billed at rates no less favorable than those customarily employed by the applicant and generally accepted by the applicant's nonbankruptcy clients; and

+(C) to the best of the applicant's knowledge, information, and belief, the application conforms to the U.S. Trustee's Guidelines, this rule, and any order of the court, except as specifically noted in the certification.

+(b) Client Review of Application.
 A debtor in possession, trustee, or official committee must exercise reasonable business judgment in monitoring the fees and expenses of the estate's professionals.
-If a professional's total fees are anticipated to exceed \$10,000 in a case, billing statements must be sent monthly to the client and include a cover letter with the following statement: "The court requires that a debtor in possession, trustee, or an official committee exercise reasonable business judgment in monitoring the fees and expenses of the estate's professionals.
-Any objections, concerns, or questions about the services or amounts in this billing statement should be communicated promptly to the professional and may be shared with the Office of the United States Trustee." - (c) Foreign Currency Amounts.
+If a professional's total fees are anticipated to exceed \$20,000 in a case, billing statements must be sent monthly to the client and include a cover letter with the following statement: "The court requires that a debtor in possession, trustee, or an official committee exercise reasonable business judgment in monitoring the fees and expenses of the estate's professionals.
+Any objections, concerns, or questions about the services or amounts in this billing statement should be communicated promptly to the professional and may be shared with the Office of the United States Trustee."

+(c) Foreign Currency Amounts.
 Amounts requested in an application for compensation must be stated in United States currency.
-The application may request approval of compensation and expenses in a foreign currency amount as converted to United States dollars in an approximate amount in effect at the time the application is filed, e.g. \$1,500,000 (approx. US\$13,800).
+The application may request approval of compensation and expenses in a foreign currency amount as converted to United States dollars in an approximate amount in effect at the time the application is filed, e.g. \pm 1,500,000 (approx. US\$13,800).
 Unless the court orders otherwise, the actual payment amount may be calculated using the conversion rate in effect at the time of payment.